The Reform movement is ending its standalone semester-in-Israel program amid declining enrollment - Jewish Telegraphic Agency

 Adding Heller to its campus will not constitute a shift in direction for Muss, which frequently shares its space with other high school programs.
 Some American, European and Australian Jewish high schools have their students spend part of their year there.

-“Muss and Heller High have long traditions of connecting teens to Judaism and Israel,” Kutno said in a statement last Wednesday.
+“Muss and Heller High have long traditions of connecting teens to Judaism and Israel,” Steve Kutno, head of Alexander Muss High School in Israel, said in a statement last Wednesday.
 “This partnership allows us to grow the impact we offer students through high quality accredited coursework, independent living opportunities, and personal relationships that shape memories that last a lifetime.”

 Talia Rapaport, who attended both programs and returned from Heller High in May, said she hopes that moving Heller onto the Muss campus will create a bigger community of students.
 Future Heller students won’t be able to enjoy the intimacy of Kibbutz Tzuba, she said, but she’s excited that they will be able to live and study with a larger group.